shafnasir/MyPlanBook/doc/sprint3/sprint3.md

 	- *Select Date for Calorie Entries*: Be able to select a date for calorie entries and see the calories consumed or entered for that day.
 Estimated time: 2h.
 	- *Delete Calorie Entry*:  Be able to delete a calorie entry.
 Estimated time 1 h.
 	- *Display Total Calories*: Display the Total Calorie amount for a given date.
 Estimated time 1h.

+## THEB-56: Calendarize Deadlines
+- Assigned to: Shaf Nasir
+- Subtasks
+	- *Update Events*: Allow the user to update events in the calendar.
+Estimated time: 2h.
+	- *Delete Events*: Allow the user to delete events in the calendar.
+Estimated time: 2h.